How to make the color green can sometimes be a confusing topic to deal with, as it is often a difficult color to identify accurately.

 One could also use a different type of yellow such as cadmium lemon, yellow ochre, or naples yellow.
 However, there is no need to get carried away with different types of blues and yellows to make green at first.
 As long as you have all the essential paint colors necessary you will be set to mix a large range of colors.

 You can create a muted shade of green by mixing red and green together.
+However, remember as we talked about when mixing blue and yellow–that different reds make different muted shades of green.

 The initial green colors in the chart above, are the same as the ones we created in the first color chart.
 Except now we are mixing the greens we created with cadmium red.